carpentries-incubator/fair-bio-practice/_episodes/05-the-research-data-life-cycle.md

 > - How does it help in making it Re-usable?
 {: .challenge}

-## Data management is a continuous process
-When should I engage in data management?
-* Data management should be done throughout the duration of your project.
-* If you wait till the end, it will take a massive effort on your side and will be more of a burden than a benefit.
-* Taking the time to do effective data management will help you understand your data better and make it easier to find it when you need it (for example when you need to write a manuscript or a thesis!).

 ![Figure 5.2.
 Effective data management](../fig/05-planning_can_save_time_and_effort.png)
 *Figure credits: Tomasz Zielinski and Andrés Romanowski*

 ## Plan ahead: data management plans (DMPs)
 A Data Management Plan is about PLANning!
 Funders are increasingly requiring that you present a DMP together with your grant applications.
 Some grad schools are also asking their
 PhD students to prepair a DMP for their PhD project.

 ![Figure 5.3.
 Planning ahead](../fig/05-planning.png)
 *Figure credits: Tomasz Zielinski and Andrés Romanowski*

 The DMP's purpose is to make you think about your data before you produce it.
 It must show that you were thinking about what will happen with your data during and after the project.
 You should think about:
 - how you will store the data
 - how you will organize and describe your data
 - how you will grant access to your data
 - how you will share your data
 - how you will preserve your data
 - how much it will all cost

 > ## Challenge (2 minutes)
 > In pairs, discuss how writing a DMP would help planning how to make your data FAIR.